Summer camps for 2025 are now available, on sale through June 1st. Reserve your seat soon!

 Coaches will continue to log in with their email addresses on the main login page.

-3. Once they log in, the student will be redirected to the program page.
-Beginning on October 28, 2024, they should see the “Submit CCPC Project” button on that page.
-Click this button and fill in the requested information to submit the project.
-Again, students must have accounts created for them by their coaches and be logged in to see this button.
-Competition entries must be submitted through the coach’s program page NO LATER than 4 pm on November 4, 2024.
+2. When they log in, students will be directed to their coach’s program page.
+Beginning on October 27, 2025, they will see the “Submit CCPC Project” button on that page.
+Click on this button and fill in the requested information to submit the project.
+Again, students must be logged into their accounts to see this button.
+Competition entries must be submitted through the coach’s program page NO LATER than 4 pm on November 3, 2025.

-4. All students must submit projects using their own Codecraft platform accounts.
-It is recommended that coaches assist elementary competitors with the submission process.
+3. All students must submit projects using their own Codecraft accounts.
+It is recommended that coaches assist elementary students with the submission process.
 However, coaches should not be logged into the Codecraft platform for project submission; each student’s account should be used to submit their own project.

 The submission form will ask for a link to the student’s project on Scratch.
 Before they copy the project’s URL and paste it into the form, the student will need to “Share” the project on Scratch.
 Judges cannot view a project if it is not shared.
 For help sharing a student’s project, refer to this article.